Fall 2019 - ongoing

-Various book cover designs for some of my favorite literary books!
-I was introduced to book cover design for an assignment to design the cover of Macbeth and since then have made my own explorations into book cover design.
-I'm very interested in the way that book covers tell an introduction in a story and think that book covers are so important to the way we view our favorite books.
+This is a quote from my favorite author.
+I have always loved books and am a deep reader of fantasy fiction.
+I was first introduced to book cover design in school to design the cover of Macbeth and since then have made my own explorations into book cover design.
+I'm in love with the way that book covers can share a secret meaning to a story.

 A book jacket design for the literary classic, Macbeth, by William Shakespeare.
 This design shows an ambiguous figure that represents both Lady Macbeth and the witches as puppeteers of Macbeth controlling the fate of Macbeth.
 Fate and love play monumental rolls in the sequence of this play and this book jacket shows this.